zestia/ember-modal-dialog/README.md

 ### `@onEscape`

 Optional.
 Fired when escape is pressed.
-Receives the API as an argument.
+Receives the API as an parameter.
 You can use the API to call `modal.close` for example.

 ## API